 Peace and Quiet on Princes’ Islands

-The skyline is dotted with beautiful untouched pine-forests and wooden Victorian cottages.
-In addition to natural beauty, the main feature is silence!
-Except for ambulances, “motorized vehicles are banned, making the islands an oasis of peace and quiet.
+The Princes’ Islands skyline is beautiful with pine-forests and pretty wooden Victorian cottages.
+In addition to sheer natural beauty, the main feature on the islands is silence!
+Except for ambulances, “motorized vehicles are banned, making the islands a quiet oasis of peace.
 Among the sounds heard are bicycle bells and horse hoofs on the cobblestone pavement.
-That’s right, horse-drawn carriages and bicycles are the primary mode of transportation.”
+That’s right, horse-drawn carriages and bicycles are the primary mode of transportation on the islands.”

-You can travel to the islands via sea buses (fast ferries) or regular ferries.
+You can travel to the islands via seabus (fast ferries) or regular ferries.
 They depart from Eminönü or Kabataş.
 Depending on the number of stops, the sea bus trip takes about an hour and the regular ferry twice as long.
 Neither mode of transportation is expensive.
-The islands are popular summer spots and colorful clumps of beach umbrellas line the coast.
-On Heybeliada, I noticed an especially diverse population, with many Greeks and Bulgarians.
+The islands are a popular summer spot, and colorful beach umbrellas line the coast.
+Heybeliada has a diverse population, with many Greeks, Bulgarians, and other Europeans.

-The summer sun is strong on the islands, so visitors should be prepared!
+Summer sun is strong on the islands, so visitors should be prepared!
 If you come to Istanbul, the Prince’s Islands are a must see.
-For smaller crowds and a less hectic trip, I recommend visiting earlier in the day during the week.
+For smaller crowds and a less hectic trip, visit earlier in the day during the week.

-I’m sad to leave Turkey.
-Next blog post will be from Cape Town!
+I’m sad to leave Istanbul… My next blog post will be from another favorite city, Cape Town!